 - Can currently carry up to 24 fully-equipped troops

 The Merlin HC3 was the first of the next generation of medium support helicopters for the RAF.
-The aircraft transferred to Royal Navy command as part of the Commando Helicopter Force on 30 September 2014 and is currently operated by 28 (AC) Squadron RAF and 846 Naval Air Squadron at RAF Benson.
-25 Merlin HCMk3 and HC Mk3A aircraft will be modified for operation at sea before transferring to RNAS Yeovilton in Somerset over the coming 2 years.
+The aircraft transferred to Royal Navy command as part of the Commando Helicopter Force on 30 September 2014 and is currently operated by 28 (AC) Squadron RAF at RAF Benson and 846 Naval Air Squadron at RNAS Yeovilton.
+25 Merlin HCMk3 and HC Mk3A aircraft will be modified for operation at sea before completely transferring to RNAS Yeovilton in Somerset over the coming 2 years.

 The aircraft can currently be armed with two general purpose machine guns mounted in port and starboard cabin windows, and can be equipped with a wide variety of role equipment, including a rescue hoist and a roller floor to assist loading cargo via the rear ramp.
 Modifications will see the addition of a folding main rotor head to allow ship-borne operations and maintenance and the aircraft will eventually also have a folding tail rotor.

 74ft 10in (22.81m)

 Normally crewed by one pilot, one navigator, or two pilots, and two crewmen and up to 24 combat-equipped troops.

 An active vibration damping system reduces the level of noise and vibration inside the cabin to a similar level to turboprop aircraft, reducing crew and passenger fatigue and increasing airframe life.